Exawind/amr-wind/docs/sphinx/user/inputs_ocean_waves.rst

    This argument is only active if HOS_init_timestep is omitted.
 AMR-Wind will pick the time step in the modes closest to the specified time.

+.. input_param:: OceanWaves.label.fftw_planner_flag

+   **type:** String, optional, default = estimate

+   When setting up a plan for the inverse Fourier transform within the Waves2AMR library, the FFTW algorithm can use different techniques to choose among available methods.
+Some of these are faster than others, and the optimal choice can also depend on the architecture.
+The default, "estimate", which corresponds to FFTW_ESTIMATE, is deterministic.
+The other options are "exhaustive", "patient", and "measure".
+Variations from nondeterministic approaches are tiny, on the order of machine precision.

 .. input_param:: OceanWaves.label.number_interp_points_in_z

    **type:** Integer, mandatory